William D. Upshaw

-William David Upshaw (October 15, 1866 - November 21, 1952) served eight years in Congress (1919–1927), where he was such a strong proponent of the temperance movement that he became known as the "driest of the drys."
+William David Upshaw (October 15, 1866 - November 21, 1952) was an American politician from Georgia who served eight years in Congress (1919–1927), where he was such a strong proponent of the temperance movement that he became known as the "driest of the drys."
 In Congress, Upshaw was a staunch defender of the Ku Klux Klan, which was founded in his congressional district, and lost reelection because of major KKK scandals in the mid-1920s.
 In 1932, he ran for President of the United States on the Prohibition Party ticket, finishing the race in fifth place.

 Biography

 Upshaw was born on October 15, 1866, in Georgia.
 He attended public schools in Atlanta, Georgia as a child, and graduated from Mercer University.
 Leaving college, he worked in agriculture and as a merchant in his father's business until being incapacitated by an accident in 1895 when he fell from a wagon and injured his back.
 Upshaw used a wheelchair for seven years, but gradually regained the ability to walk with crutches.
 His condition eventually improved enough that he told newspaper reporters that he was able to walk several steps unaided.
 Despite his improved ability to walk, Upshaw continued to regularly rely on his crutches.
 In Congress, some opponents accused him of using the crutches as "part of a costume" to elicit sympathy and support from voters after they caught him running at the United States Capitol without relying on any crutches.

 Upshaw's political career began when he became involved with the prohibition movement.
 He served as vice president of the Georgia Anti-Saloon League in 1906 and played a major role in passage of statewide prohibition in that state in 1907, making it the first dry state in the Southern United States.
 The defense of prohibition was a major factor in the establishment of the second Ku Klux Klan ("Klan of the 1920s") in 1915.
 The KKK coordinated its activities with the Anti-Saloon League to enforce prohibition.

 Congressman William Upshaw in a publicity photo.